ShaneCurcuru/mutualaidarlington.org/_pages/chat.md

 ## Reminder: All Chats Are Logged

-The Ask A Librarian chat is staffed by professional librarians volunteering their time from around the US, not by local Arlington, MA librarians or volunteers.
+The Ask A Librarian chat is staffed by librarians or researchers volunteering their time from around the US, not by local Arlington, MA volunteers.
 They may have their own data privacy policy, and their chat tool above may log IP addresses and may save chats for their own internal work.

-**Thank your local librarians too!**